Better Late than Never: Information Retrieval from Black Holes

-Finally, the curious coincidence that entropy of entanglement across a boundary scales with the area, exactly like the thermodynamic entropy of a black hole, has led a small but growing number of physicists to conjecture that a black hole's thermodynamic entropy is actually entropy of entanglement \cite{tHooft85,Bombelli86,Srednicki93,Hawking01,Brustein06,Emparan06}.
-Indeed, it unavoidably holds for some models of eternal black holes \cite{Hawking01,Brustein06} and even resolves some difficulties associated with computing their entropy at the microscopic level \cite{Emparan06}.
-The conventional riposte to this conjecture is made by noting that the entropy of entanglement of quantum fields piercing a black hole's event horizon would be proportional to the number of matter fields that exist; but a black hole's thermodynamic entropy is purely geometric, so there should be no {\it a priori\/} relationship between these quantities (see, e.g., Ref.~\onlinecite{Nishioka09}).
-Our result overturns this conventional wisdom.
-Importantly, our argument is based on models of dynamically evolving black holes not merely static ones \cite{tHooft85,Bombelli86,Srednicki93,Hawking01,Brustein06,Emparan06}.
-Equating a black hole's entropy with entropy of entanglement implies the existence of a sum rule to constrain the number and types of matter fields in any fundamental theory.
+Finally, in light of their curious equality, it has previously been conjectured that a black hole's thermodynamic entropy is actually entropy of entanglement \cite{tHooft85,Hawking01,Brustein06,Emparan06}.
+Indeed, it unavoidably holds for some types of extremal black holes \cite{Hawking01,Brustein06} and even allows their entropy to be computed at the microscopic level \cite{Emparan06}.
+The conventional riposte to this conjecture is made by noting that the entropy of entanglement of quantum fields piercing a black hole's event horizon would be proportional to the number of matter fields that exist, but, since a black hole's thermodynamic entropy is purely geometric, there should be no {\it a priori\/} relationship between these quantities (see, e.g., Ref.~[\onlinecite{Nishioka09}]; for a counterargument see Ref.~[\onlinecite{Brout}]).
+By studying dynamically evolving black holes, not merely static ones \cite{tHooft85,Hawking01,Brustein06,Emparan06}, we now counter this conventional riposte.
+Equating a black hole's entropy with entropy of entanglement suggests the existence of a sum rule to constrain the number and types of matter fields in any fundamental theory.

+S.L.B.\ acknowledges the kind hospitality of the A.\ Watssman Institute for Innovative Thinking, where this work was initiated.
+K.{\.Z}.\ acknowledges support by the Deutsche Forschungsgemeinschaft under Project No.\ SFB/TR12 and under the Project No.\ DEC-2011/02/A/ST1/00119, financed by the Polish National Science Center.
+The authors thank N.\ Cohen, M.\ Patra, and H.-J.\ Sommers for fruitful discussions.